DJDanl/cpp-docs.pt-br/docs/cpp/try-throw-and-catch-statements-cpp.md

 - throwing exceptions [C++]
 - throw keyword [C++], throw() vs. throw(...) ms.assetid: 15e6a87b-b8a5-4032-a7ef-946c644ba12a
-ms.openlocfilehash: a55c1f2d5c2e73028b337d17b74fe1280f670707
+ms.openlocfilehash: 31ed5f7a17b9b45dbbecf5ccb29d2b51a7635eaa
-ms.sourcegitcommit: 0ab61bc3d2b6cfbd52a16c6ab2b97a8ea1864f12
+ms.sourcegitcommit: 654aecaeb5d3e3fe6bc926bafd6d5ace0d20a80e
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "62266772"
+ms.locfileid: "74245136"
 ---
 # <a name="try-throw-and-catch-statements-c"></a>Instruções try, throw e catch (C++)

-Para implementar o tratamento de exceções em C++, use **tente**, **throw**, e **catch** expressões.
+To implement exception handling in C++, you use **try**, **throw**, and **catch** expressions.

-Primeiro, use uma **tente** bloco para incluir uma ou mais instruções que podem gerar uma exceção.
+First, use a **try** block to enclose one or more statements that might throw an exception.

-Um **lançar** expressão sinaliza que uma condição excepcional — muitas vezes, um erro – ocorreu em um **tente** bloco.
-Você pode usar um objeto de qualquer tipo como o operando de um **lançar** expressão.
+A **throw** expression signals that an exceptional condition—often, an error—has occurred in a **try** block.
+You can use an object of any type as the operand of a **throw** expression.
 Normalmente, esse objeto é usado para passar informações sobre o erro.
-Na maioria dos casos, é recomendável que você use o [std:: Exception](../standard-library/exception-class.md) classe ou uma das classes derivadas que são definidas na biblioteca padrão.
+In most cases, we recommend that you use the [std::exception](../standard-library/exception-class.md) class or one of the derived classes that are defined in the standard library.
 Se uma delas não for apropriada, recomendamos que você derive sua própria classe de exceção de `std::exception`.

-Para tratar exceções que podem ser lançadas, implementar uma ou mais **catch** blocos imediatamente após um **tente** bloco.
-Cada **catch** bloco Especifica o tipo de exceção, ele pode manipular.
+To handle exceptions that may be thrown, implement one or more **catch** blocks immediately following a **try** block.
+Each **catch** block specifies the type of exception it can handle.

-Este exemplo mostra uma **tente** bloco e seus manipuladores.
+This example shows a **try** block and its handlers.
 Suponhamos que `GetNetworkResource()` adquira dados por uma conexão de rede e que os dois tipos de exceções sejam classes definidas pelo usuário que derivam de `std::exception`.
-Observe que as exceções são capturadas pela **const** faz referência na **catch** instrução.
+Notice that the exceptions are caught by **const** reference in the **catch** statement.
 Recomendamos que você lance exceções por valor e captura-as pela referência const.

 ## <a name="example"></a>Exemplo